Lemon Poppy Seed Bundt Cake

 I don’t know what it is, but there’s lemon poppy seed everything.
 Which is totally fine by me!
 I love everything to do with lemons and adding poppy seeds is just an added bonus.

-You’ll find several lemon and poppy seed recipes on Salt & Baker.
-I will list them below so that you can check them out.
+You’ll find several lemon and poppy seed recipes on Salt & Baker:

 And then there are recipes utilizing lemons (minus the poppy seeds):